 In her free time, Britton, enjoys hiking and yoga.
 She is currently finalizing a documentary which she produced and directed on the orphans of Ethiopia.

-All American Speakers is a speakers bureau and booking agency providing information on booking Connie Britton for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Connie Britton speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Connie Britton for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Connie Britton speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Connie Britton, an inspirational motivational speaker. bio for Connie Britton agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Connie Britton